gokictech/UnityML/lessons/game/lesson.9.md

 > So when the Boat tries to push the river, it is able to to.

 Let's increase the mass of our river sections and see if our boat can still push the river around
- - Increaset Section's rigidbody mass to: 100000
+ - Increase the Section's rigidbody mass to: 100000

 ![alt text](resources/img/river-section-rigidbody-mass.jpg)